leochien1110/ros-gpt-crawler-tools/README.md

 This script fetches issues from a GitHub repository and saves them in Markdown format, with support for keyword and state filters.
 It was initially designed to aid in creating ChatGPT bots that can answer queries based on GitHub issues, aiding in model training.

-An example of its application is the [Robo Advisor](https://chat.openai.com/g/g-njWAeq2iF-robo-advisor) bot, trained on ROS 2 repository issues.
+An example of its application is the [Robo Advisor](https://chat.openai.com/g/g-njWAeq2iF-robo-advisor) bot, trained on ROS 2 documentations and issues.
 However, additional data sources may be required for comprehensive model training.

 ## Features